GreenAlf/HackRF-One-for-Windows/README.md

       ![vScode-screenshot](images/4-3.png)

 > [!TIP]
-> You might need to restart VS Code twice to clear all issues.
+> You might need to restart VS Code terminal twice to clear all issues.
 > ![vScode-screenshot](images/4-4.png)